RahulBendre1/machine-learning-Stanford-University-Coursera/README.md

 3.(com.mkis.assignments.multiclassclassification)
 - Multiclass: One vs all method using logistic regression with gradient descent applying mean normalization
-- Naive Bayes algorithm used on the same task (noticable speed difference!) (using WEKA API)
+- Naive Bayes algorithm used on the same task (using WEKA API)